Honeycomb Heart - opening chapters

 “Back in my day, girls would sleep out under the stars if their familiar hadn’t shown up by bedtime,” Grandma said.
 “But if that’s where you’d be most comfortable…”

 Vivian took that as a win.
 As she settled into her bed, the thoughts that had plagued the back of her mind for a decade returned in full force.
 Maybe it was better if nothing showed up for her.
-She didn’t doubt that having a familiar was rewarding, but couldn’t shake the sense that the vulnerability that came with it was a steeper cost than anyone talked about.
-The connection between human and familiar wasn’t just emotional — it was a life bond.
+She didn’t doubt that having a familiar was rewarding, but couldn’t shake the sense that the vulnerability that came with it was too steep a cost.
+The connection between human and familiar wasn’t just emotional—it was a life bond.
 Your familiar would be extra smart, have a full range of emotions, and live as long as you did.
 If you lived to ninety, so would your familiar, regardless of its species’ natural lifespan.

 But if you or your familiar died, it was permanent lights out for the other too.